Posterrama/posterrama/README.md

 *   **URL**: `http://<your-server-ip>:4000/admin`
 *   Here you can adjust all settings, such as:
     *   Enabling or disabling the Plex/Jellyfin server connection.
-    *   Selecting which libraries to fetch media from.
+    *   Selecting which Plex libraries to fetch media from.
     *   Customizing the display of the poster, metadata, ClearLogo, and Rotten Tomatoes badge.
     *   Restarting the application after changing critical settings (like the port).